0xJs/AzurePowerCommands/README.md

 ```

 ## Get-AzureADPrivilegedRolesOverview
 Recursively search through privileged Azure AD roles and return a overview of the amount of members a role has and the members itself.
-Also checks for groups, serviceprincipals and thier owners!
+Also checks for groups, serviceprincipals and their owners!

 Took the roles described from [here](https://learn.microsoft.com/en-us/azure/active-directory/conditional-access/howto-conditional-access-policy-admin-mfa).